 The last date for the submission of an Abstract or simple statement of intention is 8th June 2017.

 Use of Tamil, Sanskrit and English: Since we are interested in involving more and more voices from “insiders” (i.e. stakeholders in our culture), we have provided the option of presenting papers in Sanskrit and Tamil as well English for this theme.

-Evaluation and stipends: All the papers that are included in the final publication will receive a stipend of INR 15000 once final selection process is complete and five best papers will receive awards.
+Evaluation and stipends: All the papers that are included in the final publication will receive a cash stipend once final selection process is complete and five best papers will receive awards.
 We request all serious Indic scholars to produce quality papers of international standards, and become part of our new and rigorous direction to Indological research.